Frequently asked questions

 Is it safe to use rainwater for landscaping?

-Rainwater is totally safe to use no matter the type of roof you have if the water will be used for perennial plants.
-Asphalt single roofs and homes in cities with smog problems should use first-flush devices to keep the first bit of rain out of your tank and away from annual leafy vegetables.
+Rainwater is safe to use no matter the type of roof you have if the water will be used for perennial plants.
+Asphalt shingle roofs and homes in cities with smog problems should use first-flush devices to keep the first bit of rain out of your tank and away from annual leafy vegetables.

 Is it safe to use rainwater for drinking (potable) use?